-Tad joined the faculty at St. Andrew's School as an English teacher, dorm parent, and coach of soccer, basketball, and tennis.
+Tad graduated from Williams College in 1979 and joined the faculty at St. Andrew's as an English teacher, dorm parent and coach of soccer, basketball and tennis.
 Tad has coached state championship teams in both boys soccer and boys tennis.

-Tad and his wife, Elizabeth, have four children—Matthew '04, Hadley '07, Zachary '13, and Anne ‘18.
+Tad and his wife, Elizabeth, have four children—Matthew '04, Hadley '07, Zachary '13 and Annie ’18.